 Ruby C. M. Chau is Associate Professor in Public and Social Policy at the University of Nottingham.
 She is interested in welfare mix, women and welfare, culturally sensitive health and social care.

-Sam W. K. Yu is Associate Professor in the Department of Social Work at Hong Kong Baptist University.
+Sam W. K. Yu is an independent researcher.
 His research focuses on welfare models, comparative social policy and East Asian welfare regimes.